United States Oil and Gas Upstream Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The onshore segment held a significant market share in 2018, and it is likely to dominate the market during the forecast period.
-Since majority of the oil and gas production in United States is from onshore activities.
+Since majority of the oil and gas production in the United States is from onshore activities.

-The increasing number of activities and oil production from the Permian Basin in the United States are likely to create a good number of opportunities for the United States oil and gas upstream market.
+The increasing number of activities and oil production from the Permian Basin in the United States is likely to create a good number of opportunities for the United States oil and gas upstream market.

 Scope of the report